 Similarly, South Carolina Code § 56-5-1536 is the state law that provides protection for highway workers in temporary work zones.

 A temporary work zone is also defined as a special hazard and is an area identified by orange work zone signs or equipment with flashing lights, and the presence of workers on the scene.
-The same move over requirements apply, and violations of this statute are also punishable by fines of at least $300 up to $500.
+The same move over law requirements apply, and move over violations of this statute are also punishable by fines of at least $300 up to $500.

 Temporary work zones certainly apply to many construction areas, but a crash scene may be referred to as a temporary work zone or an emergency scene.
 In these types of areas, it is not uncommon for some drivers to engage in “rubbernecking,” which is a term used to describe motorists who slow down or even stop to try and look at what happened at an accident scene.